 WHAT TO EXPECT: A COMPREHENSIVE APPROACH FOR LASTING RESULTS

-Each individual's case is unique, and requires a unique
+Each individual's situation is unique, and requires a unique

 set of actions to bring about positive change.

 While orthopedic surgeons occupy an important position in health care, studies show clear cost savings and superior outcomes for patients that turn to a physical therapist first.
 A 2014 study showed that cost savings for patients choosing physical therapy first were significant: 75% lower costs than the total average costs for the surgery-first group.

 YOU DON'T HAVE TO WAIT UNTIL YOU'RE IN PAIN